SamotsvetyForecasting/optimal-scoring/2-amplify-samotsvety/amplify-samotsvety.md

 Forecasters spend some effort trying to come up with forecasts which beat the prior.
 If they are rewarded in proportion to how much they beat this prior, as outlined in [Paying for bits](), they have an incentive to collaborate.

+[^bits]: Though this proposal can also be trivially adapted for use with other scoring rules.

 ## Samotsvety predicts on a randomly chosen number of questions

 Samotsvety chooses some questions at random, and produces a forecast for these questions.

 ## Forecasters are rewarded or punished ccording to how much their probability moves from the prior to Samotsvety's forecast.

-As outlined in [Paying for bits](), forecasters end up with a positive balance, if they have moved the probability from the prior towards Samotsvety's forecast.
+As outlined in [Paying for bits]()[^bits], forecasters end up with a positive balance, if they have moved the probability from the prior towards Samotsvety's forecast.
 But if they moved the probability in the opposite direction, they end up with a negative balance.

 In this case, forecasters should be rewarded in proportion to the number of questions which resolve.
 For instance, if Samotsvety only looks at one in ten questions, reward or punishment is multiplied by 10.